Magdalena Wójcik

 Magdalena Wójcik (born 2 September 1975 in Krasnystaw, Poland) is a Polish singer and lead member of the Polish band Goya.

 Wójcik participated in numerous amateur activities in music, singing and playing guitar from a high school age.
 In 1993, she released her own album which was published on cassette by the publisher Dalmafon.

 In the mid-1990s she signed a multi-year contract with the record company EMI Pomaton.
-In 1995, along with guitarist Grzegorz Jędrachem and keyboardist Rafał Gorączowski, she co-founded the Polish band Goya.
+In 1995, along with guitarist Grzegorz Jędrach and keyboardist Rafał Gorączowski, she co-founded the Polish band Goya.
 In 1998 the band released their first album, titled Goya.